Trivernis/silo/README.md

 Files ending with `.tmpl` are treated as [handlebars templates](https://handlebarsjs.com/) and are processed before being written to the target location.
 The `.tmpl` extension will be stripped from the filename.
+You can check the available context variables and their values on the system with `silo context`.

 ### Applying the configuration